 How Often Should You Wash Your Hair?

 How frequently you wash your hair is a matter of personal preference.
 There is no universal law.
-It’s like housekeeping.
-Some consider an apartment clean if there are no dishes in the sink, whereas others spend every weekend on our knees with Q-tips and Windex, getting every speck of dust out of the corners!
 How frequently you wash your hair is really your decision and it can vary week to week based on your hair texture, exercise routine and so many other factors.

 Marco Pelusi, an award-winning colorist and hairdresser in West Hollywood, California, said that many women, especially millennials, might be putting their hair health at risk because of a common misconception that they should avoid over-washing their hair.